act65/masters-thesis/abstraction/generated-action-spaces/README.md

 - generalise and still achieve goals despite a break / change in the interface.
 - compress the complexity within the interface's action space
 - ?

+***

+Pieter Abbeel mentioned an env they designed.
+> Grid world where agent must discover the passcodes for the actions (left right up down).
+For example left might be 0,0,1.